All Episodes

 It's better if they do, but they don't have to.

-I don't know if this is a perfect example or not, but as you were talking about this and explaining this, I was sort of running through my head of maybe instances in my life where I've unintentionally or uh not unintentionally necessarily, but been unaware that I was doing reframes on myself.
+I don't know if this is a perfect example or not, but as you were talking about this and explaining this, I was sort of running through my head of maybe instances in my life where I've unintentionally or not unintentionally necessarily, but been unaware that I was doing reframes on myself.

-I there's no upward mobility.
+No upward mobility.

 And I quit my job before my business was off the ground because I knew if I didn't quit, I would never do my business.

-And I remember during that period of time, I kept telling myself internally, there's nothing more dangerous than assuming no risk.
+And I remember during that period of time, I kept telling myself internally there's nothing more dangerous than assuming no risk.

-Now that's not true.
+Now, that's not true.

-Well, but if you keep it in your mind, they the key to this is that we're not good at assessing risk.
+Well, but if you keep it in your mind, the key to this is that we're not good at assessing risk.

-So don't do anything that might you know physically kill you or bankrupt you, right?
+So don't do anything that might, you know, physically kill you or bankrupt you, right?

 Those are the things you want to risk.

-So though those things feel the scariest, but uh as you said, if you don't do those things, you're worse shape than if you do.
+But as you said, if you don't do those things, you're worse shape than if you do.

 And now that one thing you do might not be the key.

-Yeah, that might not be the silver bullet.
+That might not be the silver bullet.

-But if you take that attitude to several projects, you know, and you do 10 different things, which I try to do.
+But if you take that attitude to several projects, you know, and you do 10 different things, which I try to do, I try to do about 10 different new things a year.

 Most of them don't work.

-And they they almost, you know, have a crib death, they don't they don't last very long at all.
+And they almost, you know, have a crib death.

 I started live streaming just because it was this new thing called Periscope on Twitter years ago.